AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/web-segments.md

 **User Context API**

-Web Personalization API call  [read more about it here.](https://developers.marketo.com/documentation/websites/rtp-user-context-api/)
+Web Personalization API call  [read more about it here.](https://experienceleague.adobe.com/en/docs/marketo-developer/marketo/javascriptapi/web-personalization)

 >[!TIP]
 >
->**Using Wildcards -** When you would like to include any search term or URL that contains something within it i.e. “[google.com](https://google.com)” or “search term product”, we call this a wildcard and it should be inputted with an asterisk - this little guy&#42; - on each end.
+>**Using Wildcards -** When you would like to include any search term or URL that contains something within it i.e. "[google.com](https://google.com)" or "search term product", we call this a wildcard and it should be inputted with an asterisk - this little guy&#42; - on each end.
 So anything coming from [google.com](https://google.com) should be inputted as &#42; [google.com](https://google.com)&#42;

 ## Edit Segments {#edit-segments}